-Clearly at this point, myself and our treatment team were scrambling to figure out how someone could have decompensated so quickly and lose all hope in the process?
-As our team began to answer these questions, we realised we already in the seductive pull of a borderline and histrionic diagnosable patient in full blown psychiatric crisis.
+At this point, our team was scrambling to figure out how someone could have decompensated so quickly and lost all hope to reconstitute in the process?
+As our team began to answer these questions, we realised our staff was bound up within the seductive energy of diagnosed borderline and histrionic patient in a full-blown crisis.

-When we discover ourselves being at centre stage in our client’s life, working harder at introspection and self-reflection is a dark and dangerous place.
+Discovering ourselves centre-stage in our client’s life, almost, working harder at introspection and self-reflection is a dark and dangerous place.
 The countertransference can and will build slowly, then faster and faster as the energy implodes all within its reach.
-This particular ACT client was having trouble living on her own independently in the community and stated she wanted to move into an adult home and receive round-the-clock care such as help toileting, meal preparation, transportation to doctors visits in the surrounding community, and an in-house case manager assigned from the building.
+This particular ACT client was having trouble living on her own independently in the community and stated she wanted to move into an adult home to receive round-the-clock care, such as help toileting, meal preparation, transportation to doctor visits in the surrounding community.
+The home also had an in-house case manager assigned to each of the residents.

-The impulse of borderline patient who has histrionic traits to self-sabotage goes deep; it can be extremely confusing for the patient experiencing the symptom, and even more beguiling, profoundly amotivational for someone with a long history of loss and relapse.
-For the borderline patient now ready to loss it all for ‘one last’ opportunity for attention, sympathy, and guilt, watch out and be ready.
-This patient decided our team wasn’t helping her because we let ‘this’ happen, and it was our fault as providers fallout to allow this patient to make persistently bad decisions, and put maladaptive reasoning put into action.
+The impulse of the borderline patient who has histrionic traits to self-sabotage goes deep.
+It can be too confusing for the patient experiencing the symptom, and even more beguiling, profoundly demotivational for someone with a long history of loss and relapse.
+For a borderline patient now ready to lose all control for ‘one last’ opportunity for attention, sympathy, and guilt, watch out and be ready.
+This patient decided our team was not helping her because we let ‘this’ happen.
+The fall-out of weeks of bad decisions and maladaptive reasoning put into action.
 The next week we visited, we learned the patient had admitted herself to the local ER and threw her body, lunging at a medication tray to collapse on the floor.
 The ER staff, all too familiar with this behaviour, discharged the patient back to her adult home hours later.